School Residencies

 Publications & Resources

-Dance-related children’s books includes titles available at local schools and the Belfast Free Library.
+This annotated bibliography of dance-related children’s literature includes many titles available at local schools and the Belfast Free Library.

 Impacts